Grand Park Village Condos

 Along the Etobicoke lakeshore, a new mixed-use condo development is growing fast and turning heads.
-Introducing Grand Park Village, a new series of pre-construction condominiums by Freed Developments.
+Introducing Grand Park Village, a new master-planned community of pre-construction condominiums

 Just southeast of Royal York Road and Evans Avenue in the Etobicoke Neighbourhood of Mimico, the site spans an impressive four blocks.
 Grand Park Village is looking to be a community within the growing Etobicoke and will include five towers, ranging between 16 to 32 storeys.
 Each building will have units of various sizes, bedroom counts, and layouts.
 This development is perfect for a wide-range of buyers looking for residence or investment in Etobicoke.
 Keep reading to find out why we're so excited about Grand Park Village.

 Grand Park Village Highlight:

 - Close to Downtown Toronto